Catholicism, Catholic, Traditional Catholicism, Catholic Church

 Maundy Thursday

-This day, Maundy Thursday (also "Holy Thursday" or "Shire Thursday"1) commemorates Christ's Last Supper, the initiation of the Eucharist, and the institution of the priesthood.
+This day, Maundy Thursday (also "Holy Thursday" or "Shire Thursday"1) commemorates Christ's Last Supper, the initiation of the Eucharist, the institution of the priesthood, and our Lord's Agony in the Garden of Gethsemani on the Mount of Olives.
 Its name of "Maundy" comes from the Latin word mandatum, meaning "command."
 This stems from Christ's words in John 13:34, "A new commandment I give unto you."
 It is the first of the three days known as the "Triduum," and after the Vigil tonight, and until the Vigil of Easter, a more profoundly somber attitude prevails (most especially during the hours between Noon and 3:00 PM on Good Friday).
 Raucous amusements should be set aside...

 The Last Supper took place in "the upper room" of the house believed to have been owned by John Mark and his mother, Mary (Acts 12:12).
 This room, also the site of the Pentecost, is known as the "Coenaculum" or the "Cenacle" and is referred to as "Holy and glorious Sion, mother of all churches" in St. James' Liturgy.
 At the site of this place -- our first Christian church -- a basilica was built in the 4th century.
 It was destroyed by Muslims and later re-built by the Crusaders.
 Underneath the place is the tomb of David.